This Friday I’m featuring a great shot from Port Bo in Costa Brava, Spain taken by Gillian Denovan from The Little Den Blog.

 We completed the fascinating Dalinian Triangle by visiting the 3 main Dali attractions in the area – Dali’s museum in Figueres, Dali’s house in Portlligat and his wife’s castle in Pubol.
 Next, we wanted to keep the kids happy and take them for a few trips to the seaside.

-We had read about the beautiful beaches spread along this particular stretch of the Costa Brava and had our heart set on Calella de Palafrugell.
+We had read about the beautiful beaches spread along the Costa Brava and had our heart set on Calella de Palafrugell.

 After driving for an hour, we arrived in a rather built-up town close to Barcelona with many concrete high-rises and lacking the charm of the beautiful coves and bays that we had read about!
 Thank you Mr GPS, this was not the place we were looking for.